-So, for example, if the value of your vehicle is $12,000, loan/lease payoff coverage would cover $3,000.
-There is typically a deductible with loan/lease payoff insurance, but check with your insurance provider to make sure.
+So, for example, if the value of the vehicle is $12,000, loan/lease payoff coverage would cover $3,000.
+There is typically a deductible with loan/lease payoff insurance but check with your insurance provider to make sure.

 Our Recommendations For Car Insurance

 Since the cost of gap insurance policies can differ by insurance provider, we recommend you look at multiple companies to compare quotes before making a financial commitment.
-Our team of insurance specialists has researched every major auto policy provider in the United States and found that USAA and Progressive are two great options.
-Learn more about them below, or to get free quotes from these insurers, enter your zip code here:
+Our team of insurance specialists has researched every major auto policy provider in the U.S. and found that USAA and Progressive are two great options.
+You can learn more about them below.

 USAA: Best For Military

-USAA is an excellent option due to its competitive rates and money-saving opportunities like family, loyalty, and new vehicle discounts.
-We rate the company 5.0 out of 5.0 stars and aren’t the only ones to applaud its customer service – USAA also earned an A- rating from the Better Business Bureau (BBB).
+USAA is an excellent option due to its competitive rates and money-saving opportunities such as family, loyalty, and new vehicle discounts.
+We rate the company 4.8 out of 5.0 stars and aren’t the only ones to applaud its customer service.
+USAA also earned an A+ rating from the Better Business Bureau (BBB).

 The only catch with USAA is that in order to join, you must be a member of the military or have an immediate family member with a USAA membership.